vickymiao/Artifical_Intelligence_Wiki/README.md

 * Velocity: the speed of data
 * Variety: the different types of data, strucutre, as well as, unstructured

+### Key Terminology
+- Labels: things (y) we predict.
+- Features: input variable (x)
+- Models: define the relationship between labels and freateures.
+  - Training: create the model
+  - Inference: apply the trained model to unlabeld examples
+- Regressin: predict continuous values
+- Classification: predict discrete values

+### Linear Regression
+<p> y' = b + w1x1 (y': predicted label, b: bias, w1: weight, x1: feature) </p>
+<p> In supervised learning, a ML algorithm builds a model by examining historical records and attempting to find a model that minimizes loss. --- empirical risk minimization. </p>
+<p> Loss is the penalty for a bad prediction, which is a number indicating how bad the model is in terms of the prediction.</p>
+<p> The square loss = the square of the difference between the label and the predcition </p>
+<p> Mean square error = average square loss per record over the whole dataset </p>

+## An iterative approach

 ### Classification
 Classification is a technique by which you determine to what group a certain observation belongs.